juliensees/comp-tia-/26_cloud_activities.md

         - so US data stored in the EU will apply to the US and EU laws
     - an org should have the provider put storage locations in writing, and deny the provider access to             an org's decryption key

     Operational Concerns
         - Availability - cloud performance = what % is the service up and running/meeting customer needs
         - Resiliency - ability of cloud infrastructure to withstand disruptive events
           - could use redundant servers to protect against failure of a single server or many data                         centers
         - Performance - how well can it hold up in busy periods
           - SLA (Service Level Agreement) - documents vendor obligations and has financial penalties

         Reversibility
             - if something goes wrong, can a transition be reversed?
         Portability
-            - maintaining flexibility to move workloads between cloud environments & avoid vendor lock-ins Interoperability
+            - maintain flexibility to move workloads between cloud environments & avoid vendor lock-ins
+        Interoperability
             - ability of different systems to work together without moving anything, just communicating
                 - your org uses microsoft 365 and your client uses google workspace (need to share docs)
                 - relies on standardized API's
-            - SaaS and PaaS products
+            - SaaS and PaaS products specific to here